mgytr/Snow/README.md

 # snow
 🎄 a program for making a snowfall on your desktop for linux, windows and macoS
 # how to run
-if you use the prebuilt EXE, just launch it in the directory with the images
+if you use the prebuilt EXE in the releases, just launch it in the directory with the images
 if you want to build the EXE yourself, run
 `> pip install -r requirements.txt`
 `> pip install nuitka`